mylinuxforwork/dotfiles/README.md

-# ML4W dotfiles 2.7 RC4
+# ML4W dotfiles 2.7 RC5

-This is my configuration of Hyprland (Wayland) and Qtile (Xorg & Wayland) for Arch.
+This is my configuration of Hyprland (Wayland) and Qtile (X11) for Arch Linux based distributions.
 This package includes an installation script to install and setup the required components.

 <a href="https://youtu.be/e9ro_P9rbFk" target="_blank"><img src="screenshots/v27/screenshot-27-1.png" alt="Click to watch on YouTube" /></a>